 This mainboard has all the features you need to develop a powerful multimedia workstation that is network ready, and has built-in communications.
 The board is Micro-ATX size and has power connector for an ATX power supply.

 Key Features

 The key features of this mainboard include:

 Socket-370 Processor Support

-- ♦ Supports PPGA Celerons and FCPGA Pentium III CPUs - ♦ Supports 66MHz, 100MHz or 133MHz FSB
+- ◆ Supports PPGA Celerons from 300MHz to 600MHz. - ♦ FCPGA Pentium III CPUs are supported - ♦ Supports 66MHz, 100MHz, 105MHz or 133MHz FSB